Republican Party of Minnesota: 2000-2010s

-The last Republican Governor of Minnesota was Tim Pawlenty.
-He was elected in 2002; after winning re-election in 2006, he served two terms.
-With Tom Emmer's defeat in 2010 by Mark Dayton, Republicans held the governorship for eight years.
-Despite having lost every executive race in the general election of 2010, the party captured both chambers of the Minnesota Legislature for the first time since the 1970s, and defeated 18-term Rep. Jim Oberstar by electing Chip Cravaack to Minnesota's 8th district.
+Minnesota's most recent Republican governor is Tim Pawlenty.
+He was elected in 2002 and reelected in 2006.
+In 2010, Republican gubernatorial nominee Tom Emmer lost to DFL nominee Mark Dayton.
+While losing every executive race in 2010, the party captured both chambers of the Minnesota Legislature for the first time since the 1970s, and 18-term Representative Jim Oberstar lost to Republican nominee Chip Cravaack in Minnesota's 8th district.

 2010 gubernatorial race

-For the 2010 statewide elections, the party endorsed State Representative Tom Emmer and Metropolitan Council member Annette Meeks for governor and lieutenant governor.
+In the 2010 statewide elections, the party endorsed State Representative Tom Emmer and Metropolitan Council member Annette Meeks for governor and lieutenant governor.
 State Representative Dan Severson was the endorsed candidate for secretary of state.
 Attorney and psychologist Chris Barden was the endorsed candidate for attorney general.
 Patricia Anderson was the endorsed candidate for state auditor.
-All five executive candidates lost their respective elections.
+All five lost their elections.

-Following the 2010 gubernatorial recount, the Minnesota GOP was heavily in debt, owing $2 million primarily for the recount of votes.
-The GOP had stopped paying rent for its headquarters near the Capitol and the landlord filed an eviction summons once the Party had fallen $111,000 behind in rent.
-They announced they would move their headquarters to Minneapolis's Seward neighborhood in January 2014.
-The new headquarters is situated diagonally across from the Seward Community Cafe where it shares a building with a Pizza Luce.
-Party Chairman Keith Downey said they were moving away from St. Paul "to be closer to the people."
+After the 2010 gubernatorial recount, the party was heavily in debt, owing $2 million primarily for the recount.
+It had stopped paying rent on its headquarters near the Capitol and the landlord filed an eviction summons once the party fell $111,000 behind in rent.
+In January 2014, it announced it would move its headquarters to Minneapolis's Seward neighborhood.
+The new headquarters is diagonally across from the Seward Community Cafe and shares a building with a Pizza Luce.
+Party Chairman Keith Downey said the party had moved out of St. Paul "to be closer to the people".
 The headquarters were later moved to Edina.

-Despite this, in 2010, Republicans had taken control of both houses of the State Legislature for the first time in three decades, only to lose both houses in 2012.
+After taking control of both houses of the State Legislature for the first time in three decades in 2010, the party lost them both in 2012.

 Recent history

 In 2021, the Minnesota Republican Party became a subject of controversy when donor and strategist Anton Lazzaro was indicted for sex trafficking charges.
-Minnesota Chairwoman Jennifer Carnahan resigned amidst the controversy.
+Minnesota Chairwoman Jennifer Carnahan resigned amid the controversy.

-The party ran Scott Jensen for the 2022 gubernatorial race, who lost to incumbent Tim Walz.
-The party also lost its majority in the Minnesota Senate, giving the DFL a trifecta, but the party held to the four seats in the US House of Representatives.
+Republican nominee Scott Jensen lost the 2022 gubernatorial race to incumbent Tim Walz.
+The party also lost its majority in the Minnesota Senate, giving the DFL a trifecta, but kept its four seats in the U.S. House of Representatives.

-Ideology and voter-base
+Ideology and voter base

-The Minnesota Republicans have a strong voter base in rural and suburban parts of Greater Minnesota.
+The Minnesota Republican Party's base is in rural and suburban parts of Greater Minnesota.

-2022 Party Platform
+2022 party platform

-In the party's 2022 platform, the party opposed abortion access, calling for the overturning of Supreme Court decision Roe v.
-Wade, which subsequently happened, and the Minnesota Doe v.
-Gomez, which is still standing.
-It also opposes legal recognition of same-sex marriage.
-They also "support the prohibition of Ranked Choice Voting in Minnesota."
-On gun policy, the statement says that citizens who follow the law should "have the right to purchase and possess firearms, free from any gun registration system."
-For education, the platform also opposes "any element of Critical Race Theory or associated curricula and programs."
+The party's 2022 platform opposed abortion access, calling for the overturning of Supreme Court decision Roe v.
+Wade, which subsequently happened, and of the Minnesota ruling Doe v.
+Gomez, which still stands.
+It also opposed legal recognition of same-sex marriage and supported "prohibition of Ranked Choice Voting in Minnesota."
+On gun policy, the platform said that citizens who follow the law should "have the right to purchase and possess firearms, free from any gun registration system."
+On education, the platform opposed "any element of Critical Race Theory or associated curricula and programs."